aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 title: Open a Document Read-Only in Python
 articleTitle: Open a Document Read-Only
 linktitle: Open a Document Read-Only
-description: "Make your document read-only so that the content can be copied or read, but not modified."
+description: "Make your document read-only so that the content can be copied or read, but not modified using Python."
 type: docs
 weight: 10
 url: /python-net/open-a-document-read-only/